-I know intermittent fasting is a hot topic right now.
+I know intermittent fasting is a hot topic in 2023.
 But, it’s nothing new.
 As I’ve stated in previous articles, I did various forms of fasting and keto diets in the early 1990s – over 25 years ago.

 Since then, I’ve consulted hundreds of people about intermittent fasting – the best ways to lose fat, how to utilize fasting for better health and longevity, for improving brain health, reducing pain, and of course, one of my favorite topics – building more muscle.